Broad, Inclusive Training in Center City Philly

 3. We celebrate and focus on every BODY, not just the “best” athletes.
 By drawing attention to accomplishments and progress of all athletes (and yes EVERYONE is an athlete) and reminding people of that journey we stay true to our culture.

 4. Welcoming everyone: Fitness can be intimidating, as Coaches we go out of our way to make sure that everyone is welcomed and connected.
+We also offer a scholarship program for membership.

 5. Diverse Coach development.
 Athletes must see themselves represented by their Coaches, therefore you cannot expect a diverse community without a staff diverse from the standpoint of race and sexual orientation.
 We actively seek to train and hire Coaches with deep life experiences and backgrounds.